intel-iot-devkit/smart-video-workshop/hardware-heterogeneity/README.md

 # OpenVINO™ toolkit hetero plugin

 This example shows how to use hetero plugin to define preferences to run different network layers on different hardware types.
+Here, we will use the command line option to define hetero plugin usage where the layer distribution is already defined.
+However, hetero plugin also allows developers to customize distribution of layers execution on different hardware by specifying the application code.

 ### Car detection tutorial example
 #### 1. Navigate to the tutorial directory